CentaurusInfra/fornax/docs/setup-guide/vm_setup.md

      width="98%"
      align="center"/>

-### 1.1.2 SETUP CLOUD CORE VIRTUAL MACHINE FROM EXIST INSTANCE
+### 1.1.2 Create Cloud Core Virtual Machine From Exist Instance.
 -	This Step to create Cloud core in AWS.
 And Setup port and security, disk space, Unix Ubuntu machine.
 -	If you already have similarity machine, you can follow step to create a virtual machine (if you did not have, and you can create brand new from the scratch).
 -	In AWS EC2, pickup instance which you want to copy.
 Then pickup “Launch more like this”.